theMILOlab/SPTCR-Seq-Pipeline/README.md

 ### 1. Demultiplexing Reads

         Demultiplexing Pipeline that matches the Barcodes to the long Reads.
 The script als extracts the UMI Region from the Long Read by Substracting the Strings Adapter-seq+16bp - Adapter-seq+28bp.

             ./1_Demultiplex_UMI_Extraction.sh
                 usage: 1_Demultiplex_UMI_Extraction.sh [-h] [-n NAME] -i INPUT_FASTQ [-o OUTFOLDER] [-t THREADS] [-mem MEMORY] [-rep REPOSITORY]
                                                     [-a ADAPTER]
-                -rep REPOSITORY Path to the cloned Github Repository, default: ../ -n NAME         Sample Name, if not specified it will default to the basename of the fastq_%d_%Y -a ADAPTER      Sequence of the R1 Adapter used for Library Preparation default: 'CTACACGACGCTCTTCCGATCT'
+                -i INPUT_FASTQ  Path to the Input Fastq -rep REPOSITORY Path to the cloned Github Repository, default: ../ -n NAME         Sample Name, if not specified it will default to the basename of the fastq_%d_%Y -a ADAPTER      Sequence of the R1 Adapter used for Library Preparation default: 'CTACACGACGCTCTTCCGATCT'